bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Let's finish off by discussing other approaches, to compare and contrast with Kobweb.

-If you're already sold on Kobweb, feel free to skip this section and jump straight to the [conclusion ▼](#conclusion).
+If you're already sold on Kobweb, feel free to skip this section and jump straight to the [conclusion▼](#conclusion).

 ### Multiplatform Web Apps